bradtaniguchi/bradtaniguchi/README.md

 ## About Me

-Hi, I'm a software engineer currently working with full-stack TypeScrpt web development.
-I like learning new things of all kinds, from software, to life, to wisdom.
+Hi, I love learning new things, challenges, and believe in the value of hard work and doing things right.
+I am a software engineer currently doing full stack TypeScript web development primarily with the MEAN stack backed by GCP.

+In my own time I love learning new things about technology, software development, automation.
+Outside of tech I like reading Sci-Fi, modern-space technologies, and learning new things.

 Checkout some of the projects pinned below for some of the "cooler" stuff I've done thats in public repos.

-I also have a website/portfolio I'm finally getting around to building.
-Check that out for more in-depth stuff, but don't mind the dust as its constantly evolving :D

 Stay safe, keep learning, keep building 👍